webforms-core/Web_forms_classes/elixir/README.md

 To use WebForms Core, first copy the WebForms class file in this directory to your project.
 Then create a new View file similar to the one below.

+Create a template file "default.html.eex" in the "templates/my" directory.

 View file
 ```html
 <!DOCTYPE html>